gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 1. Plots

-    * Jet pT, histogram
+    * Jet transverse momentum (pT), histogram

 2. Steps

-    * Build: retrieve the full jets collection from each event
+    * Filter: select all jets (no additional kinematic cuts)
-    * Build: for each jet in the collection, extract its pT ⇒ jet_pT
+    * Build: extract the jet pT value for each jet in every event
-    * Build: histogram of jet_pT
+    * Build: fill a 1‑D histogram with the collected jet pT values

 3. Required Data

     * Dataset: mc23_13p6TeV:mc23_13p6TeV.801167.Py8EG_A14NNPDF23LO_jj_JZ2.deriv.DAOD_PHYSLITE.e8514_e8528_a911_s4114_r15224_r15225_p6697
-    * jets:
+    * Jets:
-      * pt (needed for plotting)
+      * pt (needed for plotting the pT distribution)
+      * (optional) jet index or count per event (needed to iterate over all jets)

-4. Notes
+4. Notes:
-    * No additional kinematic or quality cuts were specified, so all jets in each event are included.
+  * Since no selection criteria were specified, the histogram will include **every** jet present in the DAOD_PHYSLITE file.
-    * You may wish to choose an appropriate binning range (e.g. 0–1 TeV in 100 bins) when configuring the histogram.
+  * You may want to choose appropriate binning (e.g., 0–2000 GeV with 50 GeV bins) depending on the expected jet pT range in this MC sample.
+  * If you later decide to apply quality cuts (e.g., jet cleaning, pT > 30 GeV), additional filter steps can be inserted before the build step.

 </div></details>